The Crown Hosting Data Centres framework on the Digital Marketplace

 - cloud services (for example, cloud hosting, software and support) through the G-Cloud framework

 - physical datacentre space through the Crown Hosting Data Centres framework

 All public sector organisations, including agencies and arm’s length bodies, can use the Digital Marketplace.

 The Crown Hosting Data Centres framework

 The Crown Hosting Data Centres framework is an agreement between the government and a supplier called Crown Hosting Data Centres Limited.
 Crown Hosting Data Centres Limited is a joint venture between the government and Ark Data Centres Limited.
-The framework provides public sector organisations with access to physical datacentre space for private or legacy systems that can’t be migrated to the cloud.
+The framework provides public sector organisations with access to physical datacentre space.

 The Crown Hosting service offers: